Al Wasl F.C.: 2000s

 Al Wasl made their AFC Champions League debut in the 2007–08 season, as a result of winning the league title.
 However, they exited the competition in the group stage, with two wins, one draw, and three losses.
 In the league, the club was not even close to defending their league title, finishing in 7th place.

 In the 2008–2009 season, Al Wasl finished seventh but still qualified for the GCC Club Cup, which was played during the 2009–2010 season.
 Al Wasl finished top of their group and qualified to the next round.
 In the semi-final, they faced off against Al-Nassr and lost 3–1 away.
 The team struck back in the return fixture, taking down Al-Nassr 4–2 and advancing 4–2 on penalties.

 During that game, Al-Nassr's doctor taunted Al Wasl fans, which upset them and caused a number of them to jump down to the field and start a fight with the doctor and players.
 As a result of this incident, Al Wasl fans were banned from the home leg of the final against Qatar SC.
 The first leg was played in Qatar, ending in a 2–2 draw; a 0-0 match in front of an empty stadium ensured Al-Wasl won the title on the away goals rule and were crowned champions of the Arabian Gulf.

 Later that season, Al Wasl signed Spanish player Francisco Yeste, who stayed for a season.
-He was an audacious player and created many good memories at Al Wasl, one of which including scoring a goal from the halfway line.
+He was an audacious player with a strong performance at Al Wasl, one of which including scoring a goal from the halfway line.
 This goal was called "the fastest equaliser in football history."